SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 6: Dashboard and Analytics.md

     <img src="images/grfa71.jpg"/>

-    > **Note**: In my case I make sure to specify the Workspace name as I have many workspaces and wanted to make sure we only returned values that would work in our chart.
+    > Note: In my case I make sure to specify the Workspace name as I have many workspaces and wanted to make sure we only returned values that would work in our chart.
 Click Add

 33. Make sure to **Save** your dashboard

     <img src="images/grfa51.jpg"/>

     <img src="images/grfa52.jpg"/>